 How can I get in touch with a G2G?

-The G2G have drop-in hours which are advertised same-day on Twitter Follow @G2GUofTand in advance on the CRC’s events page on CLN .
-You can also book a one-on-one appointment on CLN or by email/phone.
+The G2G have drop-in hours which are advertised same-day on Twitter Follow @G2GUofTand in advance on the Grad CRC’s Events page on CLNx.
+You can also book an appointment on CLNx or by email/phone (416-978-8920).

-Many thanks to all the G2G team members who have helped to make this a great support for grad students at U of T!
-A special thank you to Jesse Adigwe, our first (amazing) CRC Program Assistant, and to Priyanka for her excellent work in the Interim Program Assistant role!
+Many thanks to all the former G2G team members and staff who helped to make the Grad CRC a meaningful support for grad students at U of T!

 - Anyua, PhD – Department of Psychology (2017-2018)